-ADJUS-150B Advanced Criminal Investigations
+Advanced Criminal Investigations ADJUS-150B

-Prerequisite: ADJUS-150A Advisory: Eligibility for ENGL-100
+Prerequisite: ADJUS-150A

 This course will enable students to identify proper investigative techniques and determine their appropriate applications.
 Topics to be covered in this course will be blood spatter patterns, firearms, trajectories, arson investigation, explosives, cyber crimes, sexual assault evidence, narcotics investigations, vice investigations and proper courtroom testimony procedures.
 From criminal data given to them in investigative scenarios, the student will be able to reconstruct crimes and formulate a hypothesis as to what occurred.
 Students will demonstrate the correct evidence gathering skills.
 This is the second course a two-course semester series.
 May not be repeated.
 SC